 We all know Uber as the ridesharing app that connects passengers to drivers, going from Point A to Point B in a safe, usually straightforward way.
 Uber is now so ubiquitous, other companies have started to use the ‘Uber for X’ to describe their own businesses.

 Founded in 2009, Uber began as UberCab by Garrett Camp and Travis Kalanick.
-Camp remains on the Uber Board of Directors, while Kalanick famously departed in 2019.
+In 2020 Camp stepped down from the board of directors and is now a board observer.
+His focus in this role has been product strategy.
+Kalanick famously departed in 2019.

 Over the years, Uber has diversified its products, most notably into the delivery space with Uber Eats.
-This has been a boon for Uber in the time of the coronavirus pandemic and has helped bolster its revenue.
+This has been a boon for Uber during the coronavirus pandemic and has helped bolster its revenue.